Independence Day Fast Facts

 In 2016, the United States imported $5.4 million in American flags.

-According to the Hearth, Patio & Barbecue Association, the Fourth of July is the most popular day for grilling.
+According to the Hearth, Patio & Barbecue Association, the Fourth of July is the most popular day for barbequing on a grill.

+In 2017, the National Retail Foundation estimates Americans will spend $7.1 billion on food for cookouts and picnics to celebrate the Fourth of July.

 Nathan's Hot Dog Eating Contest: